 In most use-cases, you want to upload a large number of indicators at one time.
-To do this via the SDK, you can use the BulkIndicator object and tq.bulkup-loadindicators() method.
+To do this via the SDK, you can use the BulkIndicator object and tq.bulkuploadindicators() method.

-First, import the BulkIndicator:
+First, import the BulkIndicator and source objects:

 '''

-from threatqsdk import BulkIndicator
+from threatqsdk import BulkIndicator, Source

 '''

-Let's assume that you have a list of IOC data you want to parse and upload to ThreatQ.
-You must translate each into a BulkIndicator and then add them to a new list to be uploaded: bulk indicators.
+Let's assume we have a list of IOC data we want to parse and upload to ThreatQ.
+We will need to first translate each into a BulkIndicator and then add them to a new list to be uploaded: bulk_indicators.

-First, create a new bulk indicators list:
+First, let's create our new bulk_indicators list: